nkirtipal/Celltype-Annotation-Benchmark/README.md

 **"Disputed" is defined by CellTypist**, so its 0% is partly circular.
 The evidence that doesn't depend on any method is the CD8B gradient and the fact that reassignments go both ways.
+A cleaner design would define the disputed set from marker expression alone — reference CD4 cells above a CD8B threshold — before running any method, then check what all four do with them.

 **CellTypist isn't the winner here.** It's right about these cells.
 Its lower overall agreement includes the CD14/FCGR3A monocyte boundary, where all three methods cut differently (480/150, 392/229, 368/278) and no marker settles it — that one really is a continuum.

+**Possible training overlap.** CellTypist's `Immune_All_Low` model combines immune populations from 20 tissues across 18 studies.
+The metadata doesn't name them, so overlap with public 10x PBMC data can't be ruled out.
+It matters less than it might seem — the model's 98 cell types span tissue-resident populations absent from blood, and any overlapping study would have contributed its own labels rather than PBMC3K's.

 **One dataset, one tissue.** All results come from PBMC3K.
 Whether the same patterns hold in other tissues or donors is untested.

 ---